Narratore/ansible-ubuntu-desktop/README.md

 ## Running the Ansible playbook

-Before you run ansible, plase edit localsystem.yml playbook file, change the variable 'user' with your own username, for example:
+Before you run ansible, plase edit localsystem.yml playbook file, change the variable **user** with your own username, for example:

 ```
-$ sed -i 's/changeme/jmedina/' localsystem.yml
+$ sed -i 's/ubuntu/jmedina/' localsystem.yml
 ```
 So, it looks like this: